smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

 ### Data Loading Improvements

+The current scripts for creating a RIF database rely on a core set of scripts, and up to 14 alter scripts.
+The alter script in particular cause dependency issues when they modify trigger SQL.
+This needs to be resolved so that the RIF can manage its own data structures and to remove dependency issue using Git version control and dynamic triggers:

+* Convert the RIF to use [Liquibase](https://www.liquibase.org/) to manage the existing database and the data loading.
+This will require a Java console program to be run as the RIF40 schema owner and version checks between the Front end, middleware and Liquibase change set;
+* Move the existing state machine PL/pgSQL and T-SQL code that extracts a study into Java;
+* Make the trigger code column name dynamic (requires *hstore* for Postgres, SQL Server can do it natively)

+This is estimated at about 3 months work.

 [Data loader tools - issues #84](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/84)

 A new simple loading tool that is part of the main RIF web application that just loads data in a predefined format directly